-Stretch marks or striae are red, sometimes purplish or white stripes on the body, several centimetres long by a few millimetres wide.
-They develop when part of the body grows too fast.
+Stretch marks are red, sometimes purplish or white stripes on the body, measuring a few centimetres long by a few millimetres wide.
+They occur when a part of the body grows too fast.
 Too fast for the skin.
-This causes the connective tissue to tear inside.
-These cracks are also visible on the surface and can sometimes be painful.
+This causes the connective tissue inside to tear.
+These tears are also visible on the surface and can sometimes be painful.
 Stretch marks are actually subcutaneous scars.
-Over time, the redness decreases and becomes white, which is also when the stretch marks are most difficult to treat.
+Over time, the redness diminishes and becomes white, which is also when the stretch marks are most difficult to treat.

-The reference treatment for scars, and in this case for stretch marks, is based on fractional radio frequency.
-At Skincenters we chose Lurtronic’s Infini.
-The technique consists of destroying the damaged fibres and then stimulating the production of new collagen in the scar to make the scar more supple and less thick.
-To do this, applicators equipped with microneedles are used to treat the areas in depth and ensure the best possible results.
+The reference treatment for scars, and in this case, for stretch marks, is based on fractional radio frequency.
+At Skincenters, we chose Infini by Lurtronic.
+The technique consists of destroying the damaged fibres and then stimulating the production of new collagen in the scar to make the scar more supple and less bulky.
+To do this, one uses applicators equipped with micro-needles to treat the zones in depth and ensure the best possible results.
 The treatment is carried out in 3 to 6 sessions of 30 to 60 minutes.
-Secondly, other technologies can be used, such as Laser, and more specifically a combination of an ND:Yap and an ER:Yag laser: The first go deep inside the skin to stimulate the production of collagen while the Erbium laser will puncture the epidermis to cause both a collagen stimulation and a skin renewal, with these treatments the scar will close from the inside out.
+Secondly, other technologies can be used, such as lasers, and more specifically a combination of an ND:Yap and an ER:Yag laser: the former will stimulate collagen production deep inside the skin while the Erbium laser will puncture the epidermis to cause both collagen stimulation and skin renewal.
+With these treatments, the scar will close from the inside out, as it were.

-Note: the duration and results of a treatment can vary from person to person and are therefore only indicative.
+Note: the duration and results of a treatment may vary from person to person and are therefore only indicative.